Sales Tax Refund for Providers of Cable Television, Internet Access or Telecommunications Services

-- directly used or consumed by the provider or subsidiary in or during the:
+- directly used or consumed by the provider or subsidiary in or during these activities:

-- transmission, conveyance, routing or reception of telecommunications services; and
+- the transmission, conveyance, routing or reception of telecommunications services; and

-- on which Texas state sales and use tax was paid in the calendar year immediately preceding the calendar year in which the request for refund is submitted.
+- on which the provider or its subsidiary paid Texas state sales and use tax in the calendar year immediately preceding the calendar year in which the request for refund is submitted.